 - Place the container in full sun.

-- Water your mulberry.
-Keep an eye on the soil moisture levels inside the pot, allowing it to semi-dry out in between watering.
+- In future years, keep an eye on the soil moisture levels inside the pot, keeping it well watered in summer.

 - Feed your potted mulberry every few weeks during the growing season with balanced feed or liquid seaweed.